azer/observer/README.md

 Usage
 =====
-To create a pub/sub table:
+To create an observation table:
     var EventBroker = require('observer').EventBroker;

     var events = new EventBroker;